IMARES: Faculty

 Sciences and Sociology, EUSP.
 Co-director of the Gender Studies Program at EUSP.

-Visiting professor at the universities of Tampere, Helsinki, Joensuu, Minsk, Vilnus; instructor at more than 10 summer schools.
+Visiting professor at the universities of Tampere, Helsinki, Joensuu, Minsk, Vilnius; instructor at more than 10 summer schools.
 Author of Russia in Transition: the Case of New Collective Actors and New Collective Actions (Helsinki, 1997) and of more than 100 research articles, reviews, reports and other publications in the field of gender studies and research on sexuality.

 Vadim Volkov, PhD (Sociology, Cambridge University).
 Professor of Sociology at the Department of Political Science and Sociology at the European University in St. Petersburg (EUSP).

 In 1999—2001, he was Social Science Research Council/MacАrthur Foundation Postdoctoral Fellow for the International Peace and Security Program.
 In 1998, he was a visiting professor at the University of Chicago, Department of History.

 Dr. Volkov received his PhD in sociology from the University of Cambridge in 1995 and Diploma of Higher Education from Leningrad State University, Faculty of Economics, in 1987.
 He is the author of Violent Entrepreneurs: the Use of Force in the Making of Russian Capitalism (Ithaca: Cornell University Press, 2002), and of articles in Social Research, Politics and Society, and Europe-Asia Studies.

 Elena Zdravomyslova, Candidate of Sciences (Sociology, Institute of Sociology of the Russian Academy of Sciences).
 Co-director of the Gender Studies Program at EUSP.

 Professor Zdravomyslova is author of Paradigms of Western Sociology of Social Movements (in Russian; Moscow, 1994).
 Co-editor of Biographical Research in Eastern Europe: Altered lives and broken biographies (Aldershot and Burlington: Ashgate, 2003), In Search of Sexuality (in Russian; SPb: Bulanin, 2002), A Reader in the Feminist Theory (in Russian; SPb: Bulanin, 2000) and Civil Society in Northern Europe (St. Petersburg, 1997, in Russian).